 2. Salt Marsh Trail, Nova Scotia

 If you’re looking for a slightly lengthier hike, these coastal wetlands have a lot to offer for every age group.
-Just thirty minutes from Halifax, the trail stretches across just over 7 km of gorgeous, relatively flat and well-maintained seaside landscape.
+Just thirty minutes from Halifax, the trail stretches across just over 7 km of stunning, relatively flat and well-maintained seaside landscape.
 Interpretive signs dot the landscape to clue hikers into this former railway’s history, so your family will benefit from a bit of education along the way.
 Not feeling ambitious enough to tackle the entire trail?
-Opt for a shorter (but no less scenic!) route by taking the trail 4 km across the water and then turning back.
+Opt for a shorter (but no less scenic!) route by taking the trail across the water and then turning back.

 Photo credit: Nhoulihan